posit-dev/bcorp-report/import/raw-report.md

 not wanting to send personal data over the internet).
 Also, by making the most of the user's device capabilities, webR can improve performance and lower app hosting costs.

+There is 1 FTE Posit employee developing webR open-source products as of May 2024.

 #### Plotnine